xotan135/CoreOps/README.md

 CoreOps does not include telemetry or collect credentials.
 See [PRIVACY.md](PRIVACY.md) for the information processed during requested operations and [SECURITY.md](SECURITY.md) for vulnerability reporting and supported versions.

-## Code signing policy

-Release artifacts must be built by the repository's automated workflow from committed source.
-Changes from contributors without direct repository access require maintainer review, and each production signing request requires maintainer approval.
-Signing credentials and private keys must never be stored in the repository.

-CoreOps is preparing to apply to SignPath Foundation.
-Planned provider statement (not yet active): **Free code signing provided by SignPath.io, certificate by SignPath Foundation.** Until acceptance and integration are complete, release artifacts are unsigned and are labeled accordingly.

 - Committers and reviewers: [CoreOps contributors](https://github.com/xotan135/CoreOps/graphs/contributors)
 - Approvers: [repository owner](https://github.com/xotan135)